t-gao/AndroidPatternLock/README.md

 Android 手势密码view.

-some encryption method are provided: MD5/SHA-1/SHA-256
+Some encryption methods are provided: MD5/SHA-1/SHA-256.

-How to use
+How to use:

-1. add this project to be your own project's library project.
+1. Add this project to be your own project's library project.

 2. Use the LockView in you layout xml file, as below:
       <com.tg.androidpatternlock.LockView